seL4/sel4-tutorials/tutorials/hello-3/hello-3.md

 'task-15',
 ]) ?*/

-# seL4 Tutorial 3
+# seL4 Dynamic Libraries: IPC

-The third tutorial is designed to teach the basics of seL4 IPC using Endpoint objects, and userspace paging management.
+The tutorial is designed to
+teach the basics of seL4 IPC using Endpoint objects, and userspace paging management.
 You'll be led through the process of creating a new thread (retyping an untyped object into a TCB object), and also made to